-The graduate program at the University of Puerto Rico, Mayagüez Campus began in 1957, prompted by the establishment of the Nuclear Center and postgraduate programs in Mathematics, Physics, and Nuclear Technology.
+The graduate program at the University of Puerto Rico, Mayagüez Campus began in 1957, prompted by the establishment of the Nuclear Center postgraduate and programs Mathematics, Physics, and Nuclear Technology.
 The graduate program in Chemistry was established in 1960, followed by the Biology and Physics programs in 1962.
 Our first doctoral program, in Marine Sciences, was established in 1972.
 Doctoral programs in the fields of Civil Engineering, Chemical Engineering, Applied Chemistry, and Computing and Information Sciences and Engineering have also been established.
-Doctoral programs in Mechanical Engineering and Electrical are under consideration.
+Doctoral programs in Mechanical Engineering Electrical are consideration.
 The Mayagüez Campus currently hosts 32 Masters and 5 doctoral programs.

-According to Certification 97-21 of the Mayagüez Campus Academic Senate, this Office supervises and enforces the rules and regulations related to graduate studies.
+According to Certification 09-09 of the Mayagüez Campus Academic Senate, this Office supervises and enforces the rules and regulations related to graduate studies.
 The Office deals with three main areas: graduate admissions, assistantships, and active students.
 The Office is directed by an Associate Dean of Academic Affairs and Director of Graduate Studies, and an Associate Director of Graduate Studies.
 The Office is located at 303 Monzón Hall, and can be reached by phone at extensions 3442 or 3598.
-They can also be reached at their direct number 787-265-3809, Internet via at http://grad.uprm.edu, or by email at egraduados@uprm.edu.
+They can also be reached at their direct number 787-265-3809, Internet via at http://grad.uprm.edu, or by email at egraduados.uprm@upr.edu.